 There are only a few things that you must have to use your iPad as a POS system.
 These are the iPad itself, a card reader and the POS system you choose.
 You will need to take some steps to set up your iPad as a POS.

-Since they are generally meant for personal use, the default settings are often geared to this.
-You’ll want to change them before you use it as a POS.
-First, create a new Apple ID or use one that you only use for business purposes.
+Since they are generally meant for personal use, the default iPad settings are often geared to this.
+You’ll want to change them before you use an iPad as a POS.
+First, create a new Apple ID or use one that you use for business purposes only.
 If you use your personal ID, your personal information will be available on the device.

-Next, you will want to turn off auto-updates and disable Siri.
+Next, you will want to turn off auto updates and disable Siri.
 You aren’t likely to need her when using your iPad as a POS.
-Updates are important, but you don’t want it to update in the middle of business hours.
+Updates are important, but you don’t want them occurring during business hours.

-You may need to disable screen lock and turn off the auto sleep setting, particularly if you are using it as a kiosk.
-You may need to turn off the auto-brightness function as well so you can select the brightness that works best under your conditions.
+You may need to disable the screen lock and turn off the auto-sleep setting, particularly if you use it as a kiosk.
+You may need to turn off the auto-brightness function as well so you can select the brightness that works best in your environment.
 If you are concerned about what employees or customers may do on the iPad, you can set up guided access.
-When the tablet is in guided access mode, it will only allow you to access the apps that you choose for guided access mode.
+When the tablet is in guided access mode, it will allow you to access only the apps that you choose for guided-access mode.

 Once your iPad is ready for business, you’ll need to download a POS app.
-You can find these in the App store.
-Browse the App Store, or check out The Best iPad Restaurant POS System Reviews.
+You can find these in the App Store.
+To find a POS for your business, browse the App Store or check online reviews for top-rated options.

-Once you’ve downloaded the app, you’ll need to sign in to a merchant verification service to begin processing payments.
+Once you’ve chosen and downloaded a POS app, you’ll need to sign into a merchant verification service to begin processing payments.
 You’ll also need to add your menu items and the number of tables at your restaurant.
-You may need to enter your inventory as well so the POS system can keep track of it for you.
-The POS system will prompt you through this process.
+You may need to enter your inventory as well so that the POS system can keep track of it for you.
+The POS system will guide you through this process.